series

-Of course, you’ll also find Joshua Tree’s Joshua Trees.
-You know, the ones so oddly shaped and gnarly that they look like they were illustrated into the desert by Dr Seuss.
+Of course, you’ll also find Joshua Tree’s Joshua trees.
+You know, the ones so bizarrely shaped and gnarly that they look like they were illustrated into the desert by Dr Seuss.

-Oh, and when I say desert, I don’t mean to conjure visions of Lawrence of Arabia and camel studded masses of sand.
+Oh, and when I say desert, I don’t mean for you to conjure visions of Lawrence of Arabia and camel studded masses of sand.
 It’s not like that.
-Instead this lyrical landscape is a place of rolling hills scattered with colourful flowers, palm tree oases, kooky cacti, piles of scattered boulders secreting hidden caves, a stack of those implausibly fabulous trees, and epic vistas of mesas, mountains and valleys.
+Not at all.
+Instead this lyrical landscape is a place of rolling hills scattered with colourful flowers, kooky cacti, piles of scattered boulders secreting hidden caves, palm tree oases, a stack of those implausibly fabulous trees, and extraordinary vistas of mesas, mountains and valleys.

 Just to confuse things further, the slow-growing Joshua trees smattered throughout Joshua Tree National Park aren’t actually trees – they’re succulents, a type of plant that stores water and belongs to the genus Yucca.